Health and Safety

 - KTVI-TV, Channel 2.

-St. Louis Community College is committed to providing an academic and work environment that is free from sexual misconduct.
-The College's policies and response to incidences of sexual misconduct are meant to comply with Title VII, Title IX, and the Violence Against Women Act (VAWA), as well as the Department of Education's Office of Civil Rights' Dear Colleague Letters from 2011 and 2014.
-In accordance with this guidance, STLCC is committed to the following:
+St. Louis Community College is committed to providing an academic and work environment that is free from sex-based discrimination including Title IX sexual harassment.
+The College's policies and response to incidences of sexual harassment comply with federal, state, and local laws including Title VII, Title IX, and the Violence Against Women Act (VAWA).
+Supportive resources are available to those impacted by sexual harassment on and off campus.

 Firearms on College Property

 The college is committed to providing an environment that is safe and healthy.
-Use of tobacco products, illegal substances, and all forms of electronic smoking devices is prohibited on all college property and in all college vehicles.
+The use of tobacco products, illegal substances, and all forms of electronic smoking or vaping devices is prohibited on all College property and in all College vehicles.
 There will be no designated smoking areas within the property boundary.
 Violators may receive disciplinary action.

 Drug Abuse Prevention Information